Free Twitter / X Video Downloader

 FAQ

-How do I convert a Twitter / X video to MP3?
+How do I download a Twitter / X video?

-Paste the tweet URL (from x.com or twitter.com), click Extract MP3, and download the audio when the job completes.
+Paste the tweet URL (from x.com or twitter.com), choose MP4 for the video or MP3 for audio only, then click Extract and download the file when the job completes.

 Is this X / Twitter audio downloader free?